juniorklawa/brainoverflow/content/posts/The Never Ending Battle Against Software Complexity.md

 > “Everything is a tradeoff in software engineering.”
 > — I don't remember the author

-## Conclusion
+# Conclusion

-I could write a lot of rules, strategies, and frameworks that you probably already saw on the internet on how to avoid complexity: SOLID, Design Patterns, YAGNI, KISS, etc.
+I could  write a lot of rules, stratategies and frameworks and  that you priobably already saw in the intenert on hjow to avoid complexity: SOLID, Design Patterns, Yagni, KISS etc etc

 However, you can unify them all into one guiding principle (as mentioned in "The Pragmatic Programmer."):  **"Is what I am implementing easy to change?"** If the answer is no, then you are probably increasing complexity.

-Ensuring your code is easy to change simplifies maintenance, reduces cognitive load on developers, and makes the system more adaptable and less error-prone.
+Ensuring that your code is easy to change not only simplifies maintenance but also reduces the cognitive load on developers, making the system more adaptable and less error-prone over time.

-Thank You!